techIsha123/cybersecurity-note/Day-02/README.md

 # Cybersecurity Lab Setup

-This repository contains resources and instructions for setting up a cybersecurity lab.
-The lab environment is designed to simulate real-world scenarios for testing and learning about cybersecurity threats and defenses.
+This repository contains the setup and exercises for a cybersecurity lab.
+The lab is designed to simulate various cyber threats and defenses in a controlled environment.

 ## Contents
-- Documentation
-- Scripts
+- `setup/`: Scripts and configurations for setting up the lab environment.
-- Configurations
-- Examples

-## Getting Started
-Follow the instructions in the `docs/setup_guide.md` to set up your lab environment.
+- `exercises/`: Practical exercises to enhance cybersecurity skills.